intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

         relying on the original semantics (e.g. specifying bogusly high 'bypass' protection values at higher tree levels).

+  memory_hugetlb_accounting
+        Count hugetlb memory usage towards the cgroup's overall memory usage for the memory controller.
+This is a new behavior that could regress existing setups, so it must be explicitly opted in with this mount option.
+Note that hugetlb pages allocated while this option is not selected will not be tracked by the memory controller (even if cgroup v2 is remounted later on).

 Organizing Processes and Threads
 --------------------------------